 Send WD cancellation request and SSA-795 (if separate documents) to the servicing Processing Center (PC) using the Paperless Barcode application under document type: WITHDRAW CLM if it is Title II; and,

 Fax all documents into the electronic folder via the Non-Disability Repository for Evidentiary Documents (NDRed).
-Once the documents are stored and viewed in the Claims File Records Management System (CFRMS) (i.e. making sure all forms and documents are clear and legible), destroy the paper copies.
+Once the documents are stored and viewed in the Claims File User Interface (CFUI) (i.e. making sure all forms and documents are clear and legible), destroy the paper copies.

 2. PC actions for canceling the WD request.